GraphScope/GART/docs/documentation/getting-started/quick-start.rst

 GART also provides:

+- **Distributed deployment.** GART allows users to provide a simple configuration file, and it will run on a cluster.

-- **Distributed deployment based on Kubernetes.** GART can be deployed on a distributed environment based on Kubernetes.
+- **Deployment based on Kubernetes.**  GART can be deployed on Kubernetes.

 - **Support for more data sources.** GART can support more data sources, such as MySQL, and PostgreSQL.
 Users can also implement their own data source by following the data source interface.